ElrohirGT/Chemistry-Tools/README.md

 ## Features
 - Dark, light and high contrast themes.
 - Spanish and english language implemented, with support to create a translation to any other language.
+- Molecule molar mass calculator.
+- Reaction stoichiometry calculator.

 Take a look at the Trello above to see what's coming next!

 ## Usage
-Currently the app does nothing but change themes and languages!
-Other features will come with time, you can support the project by giving it a star on github or checking out the Trello above to see what's in development!
+Every feature has a how to use section within the app, it's either on the same page or you can access it by clicking on the "i" icon on the top left.

 ## Attributions
 **App Icon:**